quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 </Directory>
 {% endhighlight %}

-Another way is to enter this in an `.htaccess` file inside the directory you want to disable listing for:
+Another way is to insert the following into an `.htaccess` file inside the directory you would like to disable listing for:

 ```
 Options -Indexes